 Person on your account is important

-PR often comes down to the person working on your account.
+Public relations often comes down to the person working on your account.
 At big agencies, supervision of the day-by-day account team is highly important.
 The smaller independents will argue that if you hire them you’ll get the principal or principals all or most of the time.

 One view of PR is that it’s communicating in an editorial format where editors set all the rules and stories are written from the viewpoint of the reader, not the subject of the story.